Last Updated: 14 October, 2025

 The premise of the competition would not be friendly wagers among friends during a tasting but instead a betting market where distillery visitors or online bettors could wager on which barrels will achieve the highest scores in expert tastings or fetch the highest prices at auction.
 Some distilleries already offer bourbon lotteries for rare releases, so why not take it a step further?
 If Kentucky regulators ever greenlight such a concept, bourbon betting could become a new niche in the state’s already rich gambling culture and be the perfect market for a small in-state sportsbook to offer in order to stand out from the well-known apps operating in KY.

-Most states that have legalized sports betting have had online operators partner with casinos, but in Kentucky, they use their racetracks as retail locations to partner with.
+Most states that have legalized sports betting have online operators partner with casinos; however, in Kentucky, they utilize their racetracks as retail locations for partnerships.
 There are nine racetracks across KY, most of which have incredibly rich histories.
 All nine of these tracks received their sports betting licenses once HB 551 was passed, but their gambling experience was already well established.

 Since the state sports betting bill is still fresh, the retail sportsbook aspect of most of these racetracks is still being developed.